DGZCSXWD/Week-1-Challenge/README.md

 # Week-1-Challenge

-This repo contains the challenge task of weeky 1.
+This repo contains the challenge task of week 1.